facebookarchive/warp/README.md

 the predefined macros of a few of today's crop of compilers (gcc 4.7.1, gcc 4.8.1, clang 3.2, and clang 3.4).

-Currently `warp`'s build has only been tested on CentOS 6.
-More officially supported OSs to follow.
+Currently `warp`'s build has only been tested with gcc 4.7.1 and gcc 4.8.1 on CentOS 6.
+More officially supported platforms to follow.

 Dependencies
 ------------